Rules & REGULATIONS

 It is the responsibility of the studio to uphold all rules and regulations stated below.
 Failure to comply could result in deductions to your final mark and/ or disqualification.

 - Entries will be accepted through our online registration system.

 - Please contact us (via email: firstname.lastname@example.org) should you require access to our online registration system.

 - Please mail full payment via cheque or money order payable to ONE National Dance Finals Inc. No post dated cheques please.
 All outstanding balances from schedule changes must be paid onsite via cash, certified cheque or credit card before performing.

 - Producers maintain the right to deduct additional registration fees from studio awards cheque for any dancers within a routine that have not registered prior to their performance.
 In the event that an awards cheque is not applicable, an invoice for the outstanding fees will be presented onsite.
 Any outstanding balance from the aforementioned findings must be paid onsite before the end of the weekend via cash or credit card.

 - Entries are on a first come first served basis.
 We will not over book.
 All entries and payments are due by May 1st.
 Any entries and payments submitted after this date are subject to a 10% late fee.
 A $35.00 service charge will be applied for any NSF cheques.
-HST is included in fee amounts and are quoted in U.S. currency.
+HST is included in fee amounts.

 - ONE National Dance Finals Inc. reserves the right to refuse individual or studio entries at their discretion, in which fees will be refunded.
 Refunds will not be made for any reason including injuries, even with a doctor's note.